Dee-troit DebHost of Evening Blues

-“How can the angels get to sleep When the Devil leave his porch light on?” — Unknown
+“How can the angels get to sleep When the Devil leaves his porch light on?” — Unknown

 Dee-troit Deb has pondered that question ever since hearing it on an obscure radio program many years ago.
 Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.